tetragrade/veracity-ttrpg/readme.md

 + Initiative is side-based.
 On the player turn, move clockwise around the table.
 The leader of the player party makes a Light Save: on a success the players act first, on a fail the enemies do.
 + If a character is visible to the enemy when initiative is determined, they cannot act during their side's first turn.
 # Fleeing or Surrendering.
-+ If a character tries to flee, the enemy leader creature may make a Flesh Save to prevent escape.
++ If a character tries to flee, the enemy leader may make a Flesh Save to prevent escape.
 Fleeing is only possible if there is a clear path of escape.
 \
 &nbsp;
 + You can choose to surrender at any time during a conflict, ignoring initiative.